sjfakharian/Data-Insight-Tools/Uncertainty_Quantification_in_Predictive_Modeling.md

 ## Introduction to Uncertainty Quantification

-Uncertainty Quantification (UQ) represents the synergy between statistics, applied mathematics, and domain sciences required to quantify uncertainties in inputs and quantities of interest when models are computationally complex[^1].
-As Smith eloquently defines it, "Capital UQ" differs from traditional statistical approaches by addressing uncertainty in systems where "models are too computationally complex to permit sole reliance on sampling-based methods"[^1].
+Uncertainty Quantification (UQ) represents the synergy between statistics, applied mathematics, and domain sciences required to quantify uncertainties in inputs and quantities of interest when models are computationally complex.
+As Smith eloquently defines it, "Capital UQ" differs from traditional statistical approaches by addressing uncertainty in systems where "models are too computationally complex to permit sole reliance on sampling-based methods".

 The importance of UQ cannot be overstated—it provides critical insights into model reliability and robustness that point estimates alone cannot offer.
 Without proper uncertainty quantification, decision-makers operate with an incomplete picture of potential outcomes, leading to overly confident predictions and potentially flawed decisions.